 - A 4×4 vehicle with good ground clearance is best for this route.

 - Do not even think about taking a hatchback or Sedan; unless you intend to bury your car in Shyok village and catch a flight back home.

 - If you are in a 4×2 SUV, it will still be a tough journey.
 You really need to be good at the wheel to manage.

 - Even a 4×4 SUV will cry out loud at some places; especially in July and August when the water level is high and Shyok river will be waiting to greet you right on the road itself.

 - Inquire about the road conditions ahead while you are in Nubra valley or at Agham village.
 If the locals ask you to not risk it, take their advice and return.

 I hope this information on Agham Shyok road was of help.
-If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any further questions or need any other details, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.